Krish47007/DSA-_Repo/README.md

 # DSA-_Repo
-This repository contains standard implementations of data structures and algorithms
+This repository contains standard implementations of data structures and algorithms.